 Belly dancing is the dance I grew up with.
 It was and still is a part of my everyday life (and the life of Arabic women who love to dance).
 I danced at home, with friends, at wedding and at parties.
 While studying at university I attended Belly dance courses in Lebanon to improve my skills.
 Growing up, I never thought of Belly dancing as a business I would consider, but nothing equalled the pleasure it gave me when I did.

-I am on a mission to highlight the beautiful and warm side of Lebanon and the Arabic culture
+I love to share the beautiful and warm side of Lebanon with you.

 Lebanon is an Arabic country bordered by the Mediterranean Sea in the west (Cyprus is just 160 miles away), Syria from the east and north and Palestine from the south.
 The official language is Arabic although most people speak French and English too.
 Lebanon is the country of Khalil Goubran, 19th century author and philosopher.